Last Updated July 25, 2020

 Finding the cheapest service to incorporate will take you just a few minutes in your web browser, but these services will come with all kinds of problems that ruin whatever you saved.

-This is why the cheapest offshore setups or countries are totally irrelevant in my world.
+This is why the cheapest offshore company formations or countries are totally irrelevant in my world.